Hand Surgery

 Trigger finger requires surgical release, performed by a small incision in the palm of the hand to allow the tendon to move smoothly again.
 Tenosynovitis may also affect the wrist tendons, resulting in pain when you move your wrist.
 These conditions may respond to conservative management such as rest, splints, anti-inflammatory medication and injections of steroids.
 If this fails, then surgical release is indicated for this condition as well.

 Post-surgery a dressing is applied and remains for seven to ten days.
 Sutures are removed at your post-operative appointment with the surgeon at this time.
 You should have full range of motion after surgery and be able to perform light duties within a few days.
 Strenuous activity should be avoided for the first two-three weeks.
-Your surgeon may refer you to one of our occupational hand therapists and be required to perform some specific at home exercises.
+Your surgeon may refer you to a occupational hand therapists and be required to perform some specific at home exercises.
 Recovery time is highly individual and your time frame for recovery will vary depending on your individual surgery details, the nature of your employment and your overall level of health.
 Your surgeon will discuss this with you prior to surgery, and it is important to allow yourself the recommended recovery time.

 Dupuytren’s Contracture